Gattaca: Production

 The film was shot under the working title The Eighth Day, a reference to the seven days of creation in the Bible.
 However, by the time its release was scheduled for the fall of 1997, the Belgian film Le huitième jour had already been released in the US under the title The Eighth Day.
-As a result, the film was retitled Gattaca.
+As a result, the film was retitled Gattaca, which takes inspiration from the letters G, A, T, and C, derived from four of the nucleobases of DNA: guanine, adenine, thymine and cytosine.

 Filming

 The exteriors (including the roof scene) and some of the interior shots of the Gattaca complex were filmed at Frank Lloyd Wright's 1960 Marin County Civic Center in San Rafael, California.
-The speakers in the complex broadcast announcements both in Esperanto and English; Miko Sloper from the Esperanto League of North America went to the recording studio to handle the Esperanto part.
-The parking lot scenes were shot at the Otis College of Art and Design, distinguished by its punch card-like windows, located near Los Angeles International Airport.
-The exterior of Vincent Freeman's house was shot at the CLA Building on the campus of California State Polytechnic University, Pomona.
-Other exterior shots were filmed at the bottom of the spillway of the Sepulveda Dam, Culver City High School, and outside The Forum in Inglewood.
-The solar power plant mirrors sequence was filmed at the Kramer Junction Solar Electric Generating Station.
+The speakers in the complex broadcast announcements in both Esperanto and English; Miko Sloper from the Esperanto League of North America went to the recording studio to handle the Esperanto part.

-The film is noted for its unique use of color.
-Cinematographer Slawomir Idziak employed vibrant gold, green, and electric blue tones throughout the film, and shot the film in Super 35mm format, which adds an enlarged layer of grain.